kopiro/letterboxd-sync/README.md

    ```

 2. **Letterboxd Data:**
-   - **Automatic:** If you provide your Letterboxd credentials in `.env`, the script will automatically login and download your latest data.
+   - **Automatic:** If you provide your Letterboxd credentials in `.env`, the script will automatically login and download your latest data to the `data/` directory.
    - **Manual:**
      - Export your data from Letterboxd (Settings > Import & Export > Export Data).
-     - Extract the zip file.
-     - Copy the `ratings.csv` file to the project directory.
+     - You can pass the downloaded ZIP file directly to the script:
+       ```bash
+       python main.py path/to/letterboxd-export.zip
+       ```
+     - Or extract `ratings.csv` and run normally.

 ## Usage